 I am talking about taking a ride on the spiritual train, a ride known as Ayahuasca in Peru.
 Participating in one of these deeply sacred ceremonies in the Amazonian jungles of Peru is for the brave, prepared traveler.

 What is it?

-Ayahuasca is a Quecha word which means “vine of the soul”.
-It is a liquid concoction composed of the Caapivine that has hallucinogenic chemicals in it and can also be mixed with shrubs and leaves which contain DMT (dimethyltryptamine)—a powerful psychedelic drug.
+Ayahuasca is a Quecha word that means “vine of the soul”.
+It is a liquid concoction composed of Caapivine that has hallucinogenic chemicals in it and can also be mixed with shrubs and leaves which contain DMT (dimethyltryptamine)—a powerful psychedelic drug.
 DMT is the part of the recipe responsible for sending its user on their spiritual journey; the other plant ingredients work together to let DMT do the work and allow the windows of the soul to open and insights to be revealed.
 The vine is boiled with other plants to make a brew that you consume by drinking; it ends up having the texture of sludge and the taste of your least favorite prunes.

 Who administers it and is it legal?

 It is under the supervision of a shaman, or spiritual healer, that one can be safely led in their interaction with Ayahuasca.
 The shaman’s job is to guide and protect one during their journey with this drink, keeping negative entities away.
 Since this piece of ancient Amazonian culture has become a money-making endeavor on the tourist circuit as of late, expect to hear of people referred to as “brujos” if you decide to do it.
 These are people pretending to be trained spiritual healers, who claim they will guide people who consume Ayahuasca in their presence.
 It is important to find a tried and true shaman/retreat center that has your best interests in mind.